LabPy/lantz/docs/guides/ui-feat-two-widgets.rst

     slider = main.findChild((QWidget, ), 'frequency__slider')
     spin = main.findChild((QWidget, ), 'frequency')

-    with LantzSignalGenerator('localhost', 5678) as inst:
+    with LantzSignalGeneratorTCP('localhost', 5678) as inst:

         # We connect each widget to each feature
         # The syntax arguments are widget, target (driver), Feat name